mccurdyc/www/content/books/zen-and-the-art-of-motorcycle-maintenance.md

 ## Favorite Quotes

 These are some of my favorite quotes from Zen and the Art of Motorcycle Maintenance.
-You will see these reappear later in this post.
+I hope that this post, but minimally, these quotes will inspire you to read this book.

 * > The place to improve the world is first in one's own heart and head and hands, and then work outward from there.